Pyashaswini/Securing-IoT-Mitigating-MITM-Replay-and-DoS-Attacks/README.md

 ARP spoofing allowed the attacker to intercept client-server communication, including login credentials and file transfers.
 The captured files were readable, and login credentials were successfully intercepted.

+Detection and Prevention:

+Detection: The system detected MITM attacks by filtering suspicious IP addresses, monitoring for unusual traffic patterns, and verifying the integrity of received data.

+Prevention: By implementing AES encryption for sensitive data and ensuring server-side authentication, the system successfully prevented MITM attacks, ensuring that even intercepted data would remain inaccessible to unauthorized parties.

 Outcome and Real-World Implication: